Oswaldo Cabrera Preview, Player Props: Yankees vs. Blue Jays

 Oswaldo Cabrera At The Plate

-- He has scored in 29 games this year (32.6%), including multiple runs in three games.
+- He has scored a run in 29 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.